calicartels/XR-based-Dyslexia-Friendly-Text-Detector/README.md

 You will need:

-* Unity version `2020.1` or higher
+* Unity version `2020.1f`
 * A Google Cloud project with the Vision API enabled
 * An API key for the Google Cloud Vision API
 * A dyslexia-friendly font (e.g., OpenDyslexic)
-* An Android or iOS device capable of running the app
+* An iOS device capable of running the app

 ### Packages